Beer Aficionado's Guide to Denver

 TIP: Soak up the beer with an order of Euclid Hall's much-raved about Poutine, an inspired take on the Canadian dish.

-Fresh food and craft beer -- what more do you want?
-Located in the heart of lower downtown, Freshcraft boasts an ever-changing selection of the best craft beers in Colorado and beyond, not to mention some great eats.
+Fresh food and craft beer — what more could you want?
+Located in the heart of LoDo, Freshcraft boasts an ever-changing selection of the best craft beers in Colorado and beyond, not to mention some great eats.

 Denver Beer Co.

-Good beer is best enjoyed with friends, fresh air, and a bit of adventurous spirit to sharpen the palate.
+Good beer is best enjoyed with friends, fresh air and a bit of adventurous spirit to sharpen the palate.
 Located in the Riverfront neighborhood just west of downtown, Denver Beer Co. specializes in artisan and seasonal varieties of premium ales and lagers made from the best ingredients around.
-The tap list is constantly changing — you may get the fan-favorite Graham Cracker Porter, the delectable Peach Saison or the hoppier-thatn-thou Fresh Hop IPA.
+The tap list is constantly changing — you may get the fan-favorite Graham Cracker Porter, the delectable Peach Saison or the hoppier-than-thou Fresh Hop IPA.
 They're all fantastic examples of great Denver beer.
 The patio is always a happening place to enjoy great beer and some Mile High City sunshine.

 Ale House at Amato's

 TIP: Beer is just the beginning.
-Amato's boasts a handcrafted cocktail list, with drinks that are built with small-batch, Colorado-made liquors and local ingredients.
+Amato's boasts a handcrafted cocktail list, with drinks that are built with small-batch, Colorado-made liquors and other local ingredients.

 Maybe Denver's Art District on Santa Fe should change its name to the Art (and Beer) District on Santa Fe.
 Renegade Brewing is that good.
 Founded by Brian and Khara O'Connell in the summer of 2011, the brewery's "offensively delicious" brews were homebrewed initially.
 But friends and family encouraged the O'Connells to take their beers to the people!
-One sip of their flagship brew, Ryeteous IPA, and you'll be a believer, too — the citrusy hops and spicy rye are irresistible.
+One sip of their flagship brew, Redacted Rye IPA, and you'll be a believer, too — the citrusy hops and spicy rye are irresistible.